-It is the Irish Cancer Society's policy not to fund alcohol for any events or meals or any form of entertainment.
+It is the Irish Cancer Society's policy not to fund alcohol for any events or meals, or any form of entertainment.

-4.6.
+• 4.6.
 Mobile Phone Expenses

-The Irish Cancer Society do not generally permit the use of funds to cover the cost of a mobile phone or mobile phone bill.
-However, we do recognise that in certain circumstances exceptions may apply.
-In this case, mobile phone expenses must be robustly justified and pre-approved by the Society at the post-award budget negotiation stage prior to contract signing.
+The Irish Cancer Society does not generally permit the use of funds to cover the cost of a mobile phone or mobile phone bill.
+However, we do recognise that exceptions may apply.
+In this case, mobile phone expenses must be robustly justified and preapproved by the Society at the post-award budget negotiation stage prior to contract signing.